-There are tons of posts out there screaming at you, How to Master Your habits with ADHD, or something similar.
+There are tons of articles and podcasts out there screaming at you, How to Master Your habits with ADHD, or something similar.

 In the words of Gretchen Rubin, “Habits eliminate the need for self control.”

-In my ADHD Enclave group we recently spent an entire month reading James Clear’s book Atomic Habits, and discussing it’s application to ADHD life. (affiliate link.
+In the ADHD Enclave we spent an entire month reading James Clear’s book Atomic Habits, and discussing it’s application to ADHD life. (affiliate link.
 See my disclosure)

 Habits are automatic, you don’t have to think about them.
 This is nice for those of us trying to manage our mental energy.